laadesu/Soundgood-music-school-database/README.md

-This repository includes the files for the structure of the database for the client Soundgood Music School.
-The files include generated data and the framework with all specifications for the database.
+This repository includes the files for the database framework for the client Soundgood Music School.
+The files "DatabaseFramework" includes the SQL code for the entire structure of the schools database with all the specifications.
+The files named "query" and "queryresult" include different queries to extract specific infomration and the results of the respective queries.